stripe/stripe-apps/docs/ui-extensions/README.md

 *TODO:* Link to Component documentation

+#### Example

-### `ConfigurationView`
+### [Coming soon!] `SettingsView`
-Configuration views appear in Settings and allow end-users to configure specific details about how the app should work with their specific account.
-For instance, a Zendesk app would need a `ConfigurationView` to collect what Zendesk instance the app should communicate with from the administrator.
+Settings views appear in Settings and allow end-users to configure specific details about how the app should work with their specific account.
+For instance, a Zendesk app would need a `SettingsView` to collect what Zendesk instance the app should communicate with from the administrator.

 *TODO:* Link to Component documentation